 - a list of the specific Creative Cloud applications you need.

-Your supervisor or TSP should send that request via email to: firstname.lastname@example.org.
+Your supervisor or TSP should email that request to CU Software.

 Acrobat Pro licenses are assigned by departmental request.
 Please ask your manager or local Technical Support Provider (TSP) to submit a request for a license on your behalf.

 The request needs to include your name, your NetID, and a brief description of what you need to do with PDF documents that requires the features of Acrobat Pro DC.
-Your supervisor or TSP should send that request via email to: email@example.com.
+Your supervisor or TSP should email that request to CU Software.

 You will receive notice within five business days of application.
 Most applications are processed on the next business day.

 Yes.
 Your Creative Cloud Named-User license allows installation onto any number of computers.
 These can be Cornell-owned, personally-owned, or a combination.
-You may store your Adobe ID and password on up to two computers at a time, and may open Creative Cloud applications on any one computer at a time.
+You may open Creative Cloud applications on any one computer at a time.